FreezingMoon/AncientBeast/docs/CONTRIBUTING.md

 ### Report Issues

 If you encounter any problems with this version, you can report them to our [GitHub Issue tracker](https://github.com/FreezingMoon/AncientBeast/issues).
 Very often, it will be very helpful for debugging purposes to fetch game logs when encountering issues.
 You can use this function from the browser console window in order to fetch the match log `AB.getLog()`.
+In order to open up Google Chrome browser's console, you can simply press `Ctrl + Shift + J` hotkeys.

 ![example get log](/docs/img/example-get-game-log.png)

-To replay a match, load the site, but do not click "Start Game."
-Paste the log between brackets of `AB.restoreGame()`.
-NB: You may need to return focus to the browser by clicking _into_ the game after running `restoreGame`.
+To replay a match, while in the pre-match screen, paste the log between brackets of `AB.restoreGame()`.
+Note: You may need to return focus to the browser by clicking _into_ the game after running `restoreGame`.
 Otherwise, you may experience a loading bar that does not disappear.

 ![example restore log](/docs/img/example-restore-game-log.png)

-In order to open up Google Chrome browser's console, you can simply press `Ctrl + Shift + J` hotkeys.

 ### Patch Game